Efficient Automatic Scheduling of Imaging and Vision Pipelines for the GPU: Related work

-Adams et al.~\cite{Adams2019} noted that most previous approaches on automatically scheduling Halide programs focused on a rather restricted set of rewrites, and the heuristic cost models do not capture well the complexity of real machines.
-Adams et al. design a general search algorithm that can handle a broad set of scheduling rewrites, while developing a hybrid-manual-learning-based cost model that can learn the complexity of modern hardware while being efficient.
-Unfortunately, as we discussed throughout the paper, Adams et al.'s approach does not scale well when applied to GPU architectures, due to the significant increase of tiling options, and the lack of GPU-specific features and search pruning techniques.
-Adams et al. report preliminary GPU results that are 29\%-33\% faster than a baseline \cite{Li2018} that has been superseded by \cite{Sioutas2020}, which reports a 2\X improvement over it.
+Adams et al.~\cite{Adams2019} noted that most previous approaches to automatically scheduling Halide programs focused on a restricted set of rewrites, and the heuristic cost models do not capture well the complexity of real machines.
+Adams et al. design a general search algorithm that can handle a broad set of scheduling options, while developing a hybrid-manual-learning-based cost model that can learn the complexity of modern hardware while remaining efficient.
+Unfortunately, as we discussed throughout the paper, Adams et al.'s approach does not scale well to handle the nested parallel tiling options of GPU architectures.
+It does not use any of our 3 scalability strategies (freezing, hierarchical sampling, memoization) and it also lacks GPU-specific features and a GPU search space and pruning techniques.
+Adams et al. report preliminary GPU results that are 29\%-33\% faster than a baseline \cite{Li2018} that has been superseded by Sioutas et al.'s autoscheduler~\cite{Sioutas2020}, which reports a 2\Xs improvement over it.
+Steiner et al.~\cite{Steiner:2021} proposed an improved cost model that includes the prediction of the unscheduled stages of the pipeline, but it is for CPU only.

 Recent tensor frameworks such as TensorFlow~\cite{tensorflow2015-whitepaper} and TVM~\cite{TVM} are equipped with graph rewrite systems to optimize the composition of coarse-grained operators.
 XLA~\cite{XLA:2017:XLA} applies a set of template rewrites to the computation graph using heuristic rules.
 TASO~\cite{Jia:2019:TOD} takes a superoptimization approach to this problem, and generates a large collection of graph rewrites from a small set of tensor relation \emph{axioms}, and formally verifies them.
-Others attack the problem using reinforcement learning agents~\cite{Paliwal:2020:RLGraph}.
+Others approach the problem using reinforcement learning agents~\cite{Paliwal:2020:RLGraph,Zhou:2020:TGO}.
 These techniques focus on coarse-grained rewrites of large graphs, and not the detailed decisions of how to schedule the many dimensions \emph{within} each coarse-grained operator or operator group.